tatianegercina/FinTech/02-Homework/02-Python/Solutions/README.md

 * Import and examine the CSV file provided.
 Compare and contrast the data structures between the imported file and the one you have been working with in the prior phases.
 * De-annualize the loans to determine how much USD income is generated on a monthly basis based on the current foreign exchange provided.
-* Write a a short evaluation of the portfolio's ability to generate new loans.
+* Write a short evaluation of the portfolio's ability to generate new loans.
 Also, analyze how the code to process the calculations helps to automate the process of determining monthly flows in the current scenario and going forward.

 ---